canstainer/CharlyTTS-Alpha/OAuth_Permissions.md

 The permissions depend on the scopes authorized by the streamer when creating their Twitch token.

 CharlyTTS does not manage Twitch OAuth credentials.

 ---

+# Discord Integration (Optional)

+Discord integration does not use an OAuth consent flow either.

+The streamer manually provides their own Discord bot token, generated and authorized by themselves through Discord's Developer Portal.

+This token is used only for optional features (voice/TTS and notification features) that the streamer explicitly enables.

+CharlyTTS does not manage Discord OAuth credentials.

+---